Lesson summary

 - understand the many ways over time we have observed, interpreted and utilised information from the night sky

-- understand the methods used to collect astronomical data and the modes of dissemination of astronomical data by Indigenous Australians, other ancient cultures and modern methods.
+- understand the methods used to collect astronomical data and the modes of dissemination of astronomical data by First Nations peoples, other cultures and modern methods.

 Success criteria: